This homemade face wash uses all-natural, food-grade ingredients. Very simple to make it is perfect for every skin type.

 Since you might have some dried herbs leftover, it is the perfect time to use them in this bonus recipe, an all-natural but gentle exfoliant.

 All you need to add is some bentonite clay and oats.
 This recipe is very loosely based on Rosemary Gladstar’s Miracle Grains but I am omitting the ground almonds and ground corn or poppy seeds.
-Either way, it is perfect to slough off dead skin cells, absorb excess oil, and leave your skin with a healthy glow.
+Either way, it is perfect for sloughing off dead skin cells, absorb excess oil, and leave your skin with a healthy glow.
 It is the perfect natural alternative to harsh commercial cleansing grains.

 Simply add 1 cup of bentonite clay, ½ cup of oats, 1 tablespoon of lavender, and 1 tablespoon of rose petals to a blender.
 Pulse until everything is finely ground.
-If you like, you can sift out any remaining bigger pieces or use it as is.
+If you like, you can sift out any remaining bigger pieces or use them as is.

 How to use the natural exfoliant

 Moisten your face with warm water.
 Add a small amount of this homemade exfoliant to your hand.
 Mix it into a paste with water.
 It helps to work fast and break up any clumped pieces.
 However, don’t worry about this too much.
 With a circular motion, massage the skin of your face for any length of time.
 Rinse with plenty of warm water and follow up with a toner and your favorite face serum.